-- 2.1.
-All schools are Controllers of personal data under expected provisions of the UK GDPR and DPA 2018 together referred to as 'Data Protection Law'. - 2.2.
-This policy sets out how UTCW will comply with its obligations under Data Protection Law. - 2.3.
-During the course of its activities UTCW will process personal data (which may be held on paper, electronically, or otherwise) about UTCW's staff (including temporary staff), agency workers, volunteers, pupils, their parents, guardians or carers, and other individuals (including suppliers and trustees). - 2.4.
-UTCW recognises the need to treat personal data in an appropriate and lawful manner, in accordance with Data Protection Law and associated Information Commissioner's Office (ICO) Guidance applicable from time to time.
-The purpose of this policy is to make the data subject aware of how UTCW will handle personal data. - 2.5.
+2.1.
+All schools are Controllers of personal data_under expected provisions of the UK GDPR and DPA 2018 together referred to as 'Data Protection Law'.

+2.2.
+This policy sets out the duties of how UTCW under each of the legislation provisions referred to in paragraph 2 of this policy, the responsible bodies/person for compliance and the procedures that will be applied will comply with its obligations under Data Protection Law.

+2.3.
+During the course of its activities UTCW will process personal data (which may be held on paper, electronically, or otherwise) about UTCW's staff (including temporary staff), agency workers, volunteers, pupils, their parents, guardians or carers, and other individuals (including suppliers and governorstrustees).

+2.4.
+UTCW recognises the need to treat personal data in an appropriate and lawful manner, in accordance with the expected provisions of the Data Protection Act 2018 (DPA 2018) as set out in the Data Protection Law and associated Information Commissioner's Office

+2.4.
+(ICO) Guidance applicable from time to time.
+The purpose of this policy is to make the data subject aware of how UTCW will handle personal data.

+2.5.
+This policy also outlines the Trust Board's approach to requests made under the Freedom of Information Act 2000 (FOIA).

+2.6.
+The Trust Board complies with the provisions of the FOIA which allows any member of the public to request information from public bodies including Academies created under the Academies Act 2010.

+2.7.
+The Trust Board also complies with ICO and DfE Guidance applicable from time to time.

+2.5.
 This policy does not form part of any employee's contract of employment and may be amended at any time.